Updated entry requirements to Norway

 Interviews: To protect our staff and the applicants from the risk of contracting Covid-19, it is not possible for interviews to be conducted in Khartoum at this time.
 As soon as the situation changes we will start contacting applicants to make appointments for interviews.
 Interviews may be carried out in Nairobi, Kampala, Addis Ababa and Dar es Salaam.

-DNA-tests: To protect our staff and the applicants from the risk of contracting Covid-19, it is not possible for the mission in Addis Ababa and Khartoum to collect DNA-samples at this time.
+DNA-tests: To protect our staff and the applicants from the risk of contracting Covid-19, it is not possible for the mission in Khartoum to collect DNA-samples at this time.
 As soon as the situation changes we will start contacting applicants to make appointments for DNA-testing.
-DNA-samples may be collected at our missions in Nairobi and Kampala.
+DNA-samples may be collected at our missions in Nairobi, Kampala and Addis Ababa.

 Representation agreements: Due to the Covid-19 pandemic the representation agreements Norway has with Sweden in Addis Ababa and Khartoum, Belgium in the Democratic Republic of Congo, and France in the Seychelles have been temporarily suspended.
 As a result, applicants in Sudan, the Democtratic Republic of Congo and the Seychelles who wish to apply for a visa to Norway must now travel to the nearest VFS Visa Application Centre to submit their applications.